nasa-gibs/worldview/doc/apache_setup.md

 # How to Setup Worldview Using Apache

 > Note: Using Worldview with Apache is deprecated and will not be supported in the future.
-Is is recommended that you use Worldview with Node/[Express](https://expressjs.com/) instead.
-If you choose to proceed with Apache, choose one of the setup methods below.
+We recommended using Worldview with Node/[Express](https://expressjs.com/) instead.
+To use Apache, choose one of the setup methods below.

 ## Manual Setup